ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step01.md

 ## `ionic start`

-The first step is to create the application and connect the application to Ionic Pro.
+The first step is to create the application.
 To do this, use the `ionic start` command.

 1. In a command prompt, change directory to the working folder
 1. Run the following command: `ionic start photo-gallery blank --type=angular`